DAWNCR0W/A11yKit/README.md

 A11yKit provides several customization options through A11yConfiguration:

-- isEnabled: Enable or disable A11yKit
+- `isEnabled`: Enable or disable A11yKit
-- logLevel: Set the logging level
+- `logLevel`: Set the logging level
-- autoGenerateVoiceOverLabels: Automatically generate VoiceOver labels
+- `autoGenerateVoiceOverLabels`: Automatically generate VoiceOver labels
-- enableDynamicType: Enable or disable Dynamic Type optimizations
+- `enableDynamicType`: Enable or disable Dynamic Type optimizations
-- enableColorContrastOptimization: Enable or disable color contrast optimizations
+- `enableColorContrastOptimization`: Enable or disable color contrast optimizations
-- minimumContrastRatio: Set the minimum contrast ratio for color optimizations
+- `minimumContrastRatio`: Set the minimum contrast ratio for color optimizations
-- preferredContrastRatio: Set the preferred contrast ratio for color optimizations
+- `preferredContrastRatio`: Set the preferred contrast ratio for color optimizations
+- `excludedViewTags`: Set of view tags to exclude from optimization
+- `excludedViewClasses`: Set of view classes to exclude from optimization
+- `minimumViewSize`: Minimum size for views to be considered for optimization
+- `autoExcludedClassPrefixes`: Set of class name prefixes to automatically exclude from optimization

 ## APIReference